Shopify pros and cons: 6 Shopify limitations and how to overcome them

 While Shopify promotes itself as “unlimited” products, there are some restrictions.
 Once you reach 50,000 product variants in your store, Shopify will throttle your uploads to limit you to 1,000 product variant uploads per day.
 Trying to upload more than 1,000 variants after this threshold can result in a failed upload.

-Shopify’s primary purpose is to sell physical items, so its tools to sell digital products and services are limited.
-For example, if you sell food products but also offer virtual or in-person cooking classes, you need a way to set up your service offerings on your site.
+Since Shopify’s primary purpose is to sell physical items, its tools to sell digital products and services are limited.
+For example, if you sell food products but also offer virtual or in-person cooking classes, you need a way to set up service offerings on your site.

 Workaround: First, follow these instructions to configure your product as a digital product or service in Shopify Admin so no shipping charges apply.
 You can use an app like BIG Digital Downloads or Filemonk to sell digital products like ebooks.
 If you also want customers to book an appointment time while paying for their service, use a third-party app like Appointly or Sesami.